flurry/flurry-adapter-mopub-android/README.md

 ![Screenshot showing ad space navigation on Flurry dev portal](imgs/ad_space_navigation.png)

 With **Ad Spaces** selected you’ll see an index of previously created ad spaces.
-To set up a new one, Click on the **New Ad Space** button on the top right.
+To set up a new one, click on the **New Ad Space** button on the top right.
 The Ad Space setup screen has four modules.

 The Basic Setup section includes fields required to define the name, application, dimensions, placement and orientation of the ad space.